 III.
 Preparing Beef-Stuffed Shells

-A. Step-by-Step Guide to Cooking the Beef Filling
+A. Step-By-Step Guide to Cooking the Beef Filling

 B. Preparing the Ricotta Filling